A

 scene's she was in during the graveyard

 party.
+Does well with her strutting and dancing too.
 One of her best performances ever.

 Although she did horror films before this